 10. Women should Wake up Early No matter what

-From waking up early in the morning to finishing off household chores before time, all duties befall married women.
+From waking up early in the morning to finishing off all household chores on time, all duties befall married women.

 Women Should not Over-Sleep

-The other day, my aunt who had called up casually asked me, “When did you wake up?”
+The other day, my aunt who called up casually asked me, “When did you wake up?”

 “At 8.30 AM”